You’re invited. Truly.

 Miss Friby is a Footscray-based cabaret menace known for building bold, genre-blurring live experiences that sit somewhere between theatre, gig, and beautifully controlled chaos.
 Her work pairs high-end design, choreography, and original sound with a sharp satirical edge — glamorous on the surface, with something slightly unravelling underneath.

 Her latest creation, Beasts of Burden, has been developed through a Room to Create residency supported by Maribyrnong City Council.
-Given two weeks in the space, Miss Friby has turned the venue into a bespoke pop-up theatrical world — not just staging a show, but building one that seeps into the room itself.
+Given two weeks in the space, Miss Friby will turn the venue into a bespoke pop-up theatrical world — not just staging a show, but building one that seeps into the room itself.
 Every element has been shaped in situ, designed to feel immediate, unstable, and impossible to replicate anywhere else.

 Drawing on her love of live music, soundscapes, and movement, Beasts of Burden blends cabaret, physical theatre, and absurdist ritual into a slick, off-kilter experience.
 With an extravagant lighting design and a team of collaborators behind the scenes, the work balances precision with just enough chaos to keep things interesting.

 At its heart, the show asks a simple question: what are you carrying, and do you even know anymore?
 Set inside a party that slowly slips its own logic, Beasts of Burden invites audiences to sit inside the weight — not to fix it, but to recognise it.
-Expect something strange, visually striking, a little bit confronting, and oddly cathartic.